gogins/csound-webserver-opcodes/README.md

 Any Web page that needs to communicate with the running instance of Csound must include the `csound.js` script in the HTML `<head>` element.

-Please note, these methods are asynchronous.
-You may need to use the JSON-RPC callbacks to obtain results, perhaps using promises to keep the results in the correct order.
+Please note, these methods are asynchronous, and all methods that return values are declared `async` so that that they can either be called asynchronously, or called synchronously using `await` inside an `async` function.

 Naturally, all Csound API methods that destroy or create Csound, start or stop the performance, or configure Csound's audio or MIDI input or output